Master Digital Marketing, WordPress, SEO

 text type

-You see there, one group with a simple font has done the task in 8.2 minutes, whereas the other group took 15.1 minutes with fancy fonts, which was very hard to read.
+You see there, one group with a simple font did the task in 8.2 minutes, whereas the other group took 15.1 minutes with fancy fonts, which was very hard to read.

-So do you want your reader to struggle reading the information you provide on your website because of the unreadable font?
+So do you want your reader to struggle to read the information you provide on your website because of the unreadable font?

 In such a scenario, your readers won’t go through the struggle at all, they will simply HIT the back button and find their solution on some other webpage.